EDUCATOR RESOURCE: GLOSSARY

 The Nazi Party's compulsory (after 1939) youth movement, which emphasized physical training, Nazi ideology, and absolute obedience to Hitler and the Nazi Party.
 Youth were subject to intensive propaganda regarding racial and national superiority.

-An antisemitic movement that claims the Holocaust never happened or that minimizes or trivializes it.
+An antisemitic belief that the Holocaust never happened or that minimizes or trivializes it.

 "Horst Wessel" song (whor st vessel)